How do you beat Google at its own game without breaking any rules?

 Google looks for signals to show that your backlinks have been earned.

-Focus on earning backlinks authoritative sites that people trust and respect.
+Focus on earning backlinks to authoritative sites that people trust and respect.

 If one high authority site like Forbes links to you, that’s way more effective than getting links from heaps of non-authoritative sites.